 The sport of figure skating burst into a spectacular theatrical art in 1911 when Leo Bartuschek formed the very first professional ice ballet company at Berlin's Admiralspalast Ice Arena.
 The historic initial revue, titled "Montreal a City On Skates," opened in April of that year.
 Herr Bartuschek staged thirteen lavish skating productions over the following eleven years, ranging from revues to full-length skating operettas and ballets with large casts and complex story lines.

 The IceStage Archive collection contains beautiful photo postcards from eleven of the company's productions, some expertly hand-colored.
-Included among the titles are "Frau Fantasie," "Abrakadabra," "Yvonne," and "Die Princess von Tragant."
+Included among the titles are "Alpen Zauber", "Frau Fantasie," "Abrakadabra," and "Die Roten Schuhe".
 These excellent photographs of amazing costumes, avant-garde characters, and lavish staging show the work of a brilliant creative team with generous funding.

 The spectacular ground-breaking Admiralspalast presentations introduced the world to a wonderful, completely unique, and very versatile form of art and entertainment - magically prerformed on a glistening stage of ice!